wlia-code/WakeMeUp/README.md

 - **The Footer**

   - footer section includes links to My social media sites ,The links are easily accessible and will open in a new tab, allowing for seamless navigation for the user.
-We're active on a variety of social media platforms, so be sure to follow us for updates, tips,
+We're active on a variety of social media platforms, so be sure to follow us for updates, tips

     ![Footer_image](./assets/readme_media/Footer_image.jpg)

 ## Testing